Technologicat/unpythonic/doc/macros.md

 ### ``unpythonic.test.fixtures``: a test framework for macro-enabled Python

+**Added in v0.14.3.**

-We provide a lightweight, MacroPy-based test framework for testing macro-enabled Python.
-Example session:
+We provide a lightweight, MacroPy-based test framework for testing macro-enabled Python:

 ```python
 from unpythonic.syntax import macros, test, test_raises, fail, error, warn, the